aruiz-p/netwithalex/content/posts/sdwan-secure-access.md

 Starting with SD-WAN version 20.13/17.13, an integration with Secure Access is now available out of the box.

-With this integration, automatic tunnels are established to the primary and secondary Secure Access Data Centers closest to your router’s location, ensuring optimal performance.
+With this integration, automatic tunnels can be established to the primary and secondary Secure Access Data Centers closest to your router’s location, ensuring optimal performance.
 These tunnels route traffic while enforcing your organization's security policies, providing a simple and powerful way to improve both security and connectivity.

 At the core of Secure Access are [Network Tunnel Groups (NTGs)](https://docs.sse.cisco.com/sse-user-guide/docs/manage-network-tunnel-groups), which manage IPSec connections.
 Each NTG includes a primary and a secondary Secure Access Data Center.
 While configuring tunnels to both data centers is not mandatory, it is highly recommended to ensure high availability in case one becomes unavailable.